 Considering a Budget

-Once you have come up with your final design, determine your budget.
-It is always a good idea to have a figure in mind before starting, but when it gets down to figuring actual material, you will be surprised.
+Once you've come up with your final design, determine your budget.
+It is always a good idea to have a figure in mind before starting, but when it gets down to figuring out actual materials, you will be surprised.

 There are online calculators that will help you to determine the exact amount of drywall, 2x4-inch lumber, and paint to buy for your project.
 Keep in mind that all of these figures are ballpark estimates.
 The contractor who does the work for you will know exactly what you will need.
 Plan to spend between $30 and $40 per square foot to have this work done.